ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 ```
 The first step to compose a rule is to find the target.
 In this case, we can first use kind: `arrow_function` to find function node.
 Then we can use other rules to filter candidate nodes that does have return type.

-Another trick to write cleaner rule is to use embedded rule to augment atomic rule.
+Another trick to write cleaner rule is to use sub-rules as fields.
-Please refer to [embedded rule](/guide/rule-config/composite-rule.html#embedded-rules) for more details.
+Please refer to [composite rule](/guide/rule-config/composite-rule.html#combine-different-rules-as-fields) for more details.